 - If the community acts now it will make people that are unethical think twice before using Ethereum as their platform of choice

-- A hard-fork to return the funds would keep regulators and the legal system out of the debate: our mess, we fixed it.
+- A hard-fork to return the funds would keep regulators and the legal system out of the debate: "our mess, we fixed it."

 In order to reach a quick consensus, the hard fork proposal was voted on and approved by Ether holders, who had to send a transaction to a voting platform.
-The super majority of people (89%) voted for the Hard-Fork and it took place during the 1920000th block (20th July 2016).
+A super majority of people (89%) voted for the Hard-Fork and it took place during the 1920000th block (20th July 2016).